edresch/coalescence/coalescence.md

 * "The definition of Kabbalah is receptiveness.
 Having *seamless unity* from self to the whole.
 Like a hologram, everything is continuously interconnected as ***one integral unity."*** - [Rabbi Simon Jacobson.](https://www.youtube.com/watch?v=-myHhrUTOIo)

+* "That which is infinite cannot be many, for many-ness is a finite concept.
+To have infinity you must identify or define the infinity as unity. ***This unity is all that there is."*** - [Ra](https://redd.it/6dbh63) / [Carla Rueckert, Law of One](https://www.llresearch.org/home.aspx)

 * “That Universal Being, that contains all, and which is all, put into motion the Soul and the World, all that nature comprises.
 In the manifold  ***unity of universal life,*** the innumerable individualities distinguished by their variations, are, nevertheless, united in such a manner that the whole is one, and that ***everything proceeds from Unity.”*** - [Hermes, Asclepios](https://www.sacred-texts.com/eso/vow/vow09.htm)

 * "The Soul contains all things but holds them all in an ***unextended unity.*** Differences unfold themselves, contraries are produced, but all is drawn into one organized system by the unity at the source.
-When you know that you have become this perfect work, when you are self-gathered in the purity of your being, ***nothing now remaining can shatter that inner unity...*** *From unity they have arisen, and towards unity, they strive.* ***Unity is thus identical with Goodness;*** for no being ever came into existence without possessing, from that very moment, ***an irresistible tendency towards unity.*** - [Plotinus, Enneads, 204-270 AD.](https://www.sacred-texts.com/cla/plotenn/index.htm)
+When you know that you have become this perfect work, when you are self-gathered in the purity of your being, ***nothing now remaining can shatter that inner unity...*** *From unity they have arisen, and towards unity, they strive.* ***Unity is thus identical with Goodness;*** for no being ever came into existence without possessing, from that very moment, ***an irresistible tendency towards unity.*** Every separate existent is an adjusted part, ***holding its own characteristic and yet contributing by its own native tendency to the entire life-history of the Universe.*** All blending into a kosmos that must be alert throughout, every member living by its own life, nothing that can have existence failing to exist within it.

-* "That which is infinite cannot be many, for many-ness is a finite concept.
-To have infinity you must identify or define the infinity as unity. ***This unity is all that there is."*** - [Ra](https://redd.it/6dbh63) / [Carla Rueckert, Law of One](https://www.llresearch.org/home.aspx)

-* "Every separate existent is an adjusted part, ***holding its own characteristic and yet contributing by its own native tendency to the entire life-history of the Universe.*** All blending into a kosmos that must be alert throughout, every member living by its own life, nothing that can have existence failing to exist within it.
 The All could not have its huge life unless its every member had a life of its own. ***The secret lies in a variety within a unity.
 And on what has thus been compacted to unity, Beauty enthrones itself."*** - [Plotinus, Enneads, 204-270 AD.](https://www.sacred-texts.com/cla/plotenn/index.htm)

 * “And all the books you've read have been read by other people.
 And all the songs you've loved have been heard by other people.
 And that girl that's pretty to you is pretty to other people.
 And that if you looked at these facts when you were happy, ***you would feel great because you are describing 'unity***.” - [Stephen Chbosky](https://www.goodreads.com/quotes/9625-and-all-the-books-you-ve-read-have-been-read-by)